 We should always keep that in mind when selling the translation services, especially during the hard times of the COVID-19 pandemic.

 So, how to add value to your translation business?

 Explore your client base to find existing needs

 First, look through the latest emails from your existing clients.
-I bet you can find at least two or three requests that included some additional services they needed.
+I bet you can find at least two or three requests with some additional services they needed.
 This could be a transcription of audio or video files in your native language (which the client does not understand) along with the translation of such transcripts.

 Another good example can be notary certification or certified translation.
 Depending on your country of residence, you can offer certified translation services (if you have a relevant degree) or work with a notary officer to certified translations for your clients.

 In addition to specialized translations, you can also start handling specific file types.
 For instance, this could be visual editor files (Adobe Illustrator or Photoshop, or even AutoCAD), subtitles, or even handwritten documents and PDF files.
 There are plenty of courses you can find on Udemy to upgrade your digital skills.